Esdeath4l/rover/README.md

 ## 🙌 Credits

-Built with 💻 by Ritika,Rekha.
+Built with 💻 by Ritika @Esdeath4l ,Rekha @uvan dhamain.
 APIs powered by the Rover backend team.

 ---